 An experienced patent attorney can review your patent and the accused product to determine whether it might infringe under a theory of literal infringement or the doctrine of equivalents.
 An attorney can also identify potential defenses that the opposing party might raise in a patent infringement claim, such as:

-- Non-Infringement – A defendant might show that their product or process does not infringe upon all the patent claims or does not perform a substantially similar function in a similar method as the claimed invention.
+- Non-Infringement – A defendant might show that their product or process does not contain every limitation of an asserted patent claim or does not contain an equivalent for a missing limitation.

 Contact a Patent Litigation Attorney Today